 Historically and currently, the Company has financed its operations primarily from cash flow from operations, finance leases, debentures, equity financing and through the issuance of shares to acquire businesses.
-During the quarter ended March 31, 2019, the Company completed a bought deal, which issued \$15M in 8.0% convertible debentures due March 7, 2024.
+During the nine months ended June 30, 2019, the Company completed a bought deal, which issued \$15M in 8.0% convertible debentures due March 7, 2024.
+The Company also satisfied its other debentures outstanding of \$8.625M in May 2019.